Pack-Rafting On Raudøla River (Full-Day) Paddling

 - Waterproof camera

 - Any extra snacks

 The closest town to Beito is Beitostølen.
 It is located in the middle of southern Norway, easily accessible from either Bergen or Oslo.
-The mountain roads Sognefjellsvegen or Valdresflye are perfect entry points to Beitostølen.
-The roads are closed from November to April due to snow.
+The scenic routes Sognefjellsvegen and Valdresflye are perfect entry points to Beitostølen.
+Sections of the roads are closed from November to April due to snow.
 Check the National Tourist Routes in Norway to ensure the roads are open.